micropolis/ft-robot-control/README.md

 Returns a speed integer ranging from `_minSpeed` to `_maxSpeed` that is based on the relative distance between current position and target position as calculated by a simple PID algorithm.

 A [PID controller](https://www.micropolis.com/support/kb/micropolis-robotics-primer#PID-Control) continuously adjusts motor speed based on the error between the desired and current positions.
 When well-tuned, it provides more accurate positioning and smoother motion compared to a ramping approach, as it better accounts for the distance that needs to be traveled.
+But note that a PID controller usually produces a semiparabola-type motion profile, with a minimal acceleration slope, reaching maximum speed almost instantly.
+When the error is large, the PID typically makes a significant adjustment unless it is deliberately dampened.
+However, damping the adjustment somewhat contradicts the principle of tuning for dynamic error rectification, and as such might be incompatible with a standard PID implementation.

 #### int speedFromVelocityProp(int speed, float currentVelocity, float desiredVelocity)